yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192462356-fca830de-c387-48df-8ebb-d771d60966e9.png">

-### Notes:

-#### Definition
-- **Tell** students that user interaction is key is building a successful product.
+- user interaction is key is building a successful product.
 To make that interaction easier between users and product, it's important to use components that are familiar to the end users so that they can relate them with everyday things and understand the purpose of each element

-#### Demonstration
-- **Demonstrate** how the heuristic is shown on the example on the slide but first ask students:
-  - Graphic of a payment card at top of the screen
-  - Users can relate these graphics with a real payment card and be able to fill up the details without any confusion
-  - Straightforward and easier

 ---